 I am a Performance Poet, Author and Ambassador

 I travel to many countries in the world, but I have many friends in England and Wales, and I have been in the UK to support Black History Month activities since 2010.
-I am interested in discussing Dub Poetry workshops and Residency opportunities and events across the UK: in Wales, Scotland, Northern Ireland and England as part of my UK Windrush Recognition tour and my annual Black History Month Tour in 2020.
+I am interested in discussing Dub Poetry workshops and Residency opportunities and events across the UK: in Wales, Scotland, Northern Ireland and England to follow on from my successful Jamaica Wales Alliance - Black History Month Tour in 2019.

-As well as performing poetry, I also promote poetry events and this year the successful "Jamaica Poetry Festival" was staged in August in Kingston, Jamaica.
+As well as performing poetry, I also promote poetry events and this year the successful "Jamaica Poetry Festival" was staged in August virtually from Kingston, Jamaica.

 When I travel and do workshops in schools and other organisations, I tell stories about living in Jamaica - as Jamaica became an independent countryand I explain about our shared histories.